Deckers (DECK)

 Underperform

-Deckers is in for a bumpy ride.
+Deckers keeps us up at night.
 Its underwhelming revenue growth and failure to generate meaningful free cash flow is a concerning trend.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst